 Natural resources covers a range of environmental occupations in horticulture/floriculture, agriculture, forestry, and recycling fields.
-Because of a growing appreciation and heightened awareness of the nation’s natural resources, opportunities in these fields are growing.
-The Natural Resources degree program provides students with a background in practical plant and animal science, basic ecology, and other environmentally-oriented subjects.
-Along with courses that examine the structure and function of ecosystems, and the state laws and regulations designed to protect them, students will learn about the principles of soils as they relate to biological systems, environmental chemistry, and recycling.
-MWCC offers the perfect setting for the natural resources program by providing hundreds of acres of undeveloped plant communities and forested areas, two pond ecosystems, and a life studies center consisting of a greenhouse, potting area, and lecture facility.
+Because of a emerging appreciation and heightened awareness of the nation’s natural resources, opportunities in these fields are growing.
+The Natural Resources degree program provides students with a variety of environmentally-oriented subjects.
+MWCC offers the perfect setting by providing hundreds of acres of undeveloped plant communities and forested areas, two pond ecosystems, and a life studies center consisting of a greenhouse, potting area, and lecture facility.

 |MAT 126||Topics In Mathematics (or higher)||4|

 |BIO 102||Introduction To Forestry||4|